 And this train, I realised, was not taking me to someplace special.
 I wasn’t going home, but just away from where I was right now.

 Often, we find ourselves waiting for trains and taxis, in the orange glare of a streetlight, before even getting time to drink a cup of coffee – and no, there is no fun in that.
 And there is no fun in letting out a sleepy groan either or in being nervous knowing that your train is leaving in an hour.
 Yet here we are, herded in even greater numbers on the planes and in taxis, than ever.

 Sometimes we travel because we have to.
-Because we have a meeting to attend or we need to be with our family attending a useless marriage.
+Because we have a meeting to attend or we need to be with our family to attend a marriage.
 But most of our travels are not non-negotiable.
-We chose them because we wanted to travel, because the annoyances of the airport or train stations, often seem outweighed by the thrill of being at someplace else.
+We chose them because we wanted to travel, because the annoyance of the airport or train stations, often seem outweighed by the thrill of being at someplace else.

 “So, simplify the problem of life, distinguish the necessary and the real.
 Probe the earth to see where your main roots run.
 I would stand upon facts” Henry David Thoreau

-While travel, you put yourself in a place where is room for mystery, for juxtaposition, for adjustment and repositioning of beliefs
+While travel, you put yourself in a place where is room for mystery, for juxtaposition, for adjustment and repositioning of beliefs.

 That’s exactly why travel is so vital, other than the fact that it helps us charge our batteries.
 Travelling gives us a newfound sensitivity to the lives of other people.
 It makes us the walking broadcaster and a living newspaper – the only channels who knows this world and that town.

 When you visit a place, much different than where you’ve lived most of your life, you get a new perspective, a fresh outlook on things.